MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparraycolorrampeffect_zindex.md

 ## -description
 The global precedence for two effects that modify the same lamp.

 ## -property-value
 Default value is 0.

 ## -remarks
 Higher zIndex implies higher precedence.

-If two effects with the same zIndex operate on the same lamp (via two seperate [LampArrayEffectPlaylists](lamparrayeffectplaylist.md)), the behaviour is undefined.
+If two effects with the same zIndex operate on the same lamp (via two separate [LampArrayEffectPlaylists](lamparrayeffectplaylist.md)), the behavior is undefined.

 ## -see-also

 ## -examples